vauxhal/equares/README.md

 * [mongoDB](http://www.mongodb.org/)
 * node modules mentioned above; this is done with the command ```npm install``` issued from the ```equares_http``` subdirectory.

-The EQUARES_BIN environment variable must be set to point to the directory containing Equares core binaries, e.g. (on Linux, prvided the build root is ```$HOME/build-equares-release```),
+The EQUARES_BIN environment variable must be set to point to the directory containing  core binaries, e.g. (on Linux, prvided the build root is ```$HOME/build-equares-release```),
 <pre>
 export EQUARES_BIN=$HOME/build-equares-release/bin